tdilauro/Simplified-wiki/DatabaseLanes.md

 * Based on a custom list (Staff Picks)
 * Based on a custom list data source (NYT Best Sellers)

-A lane may be of more than one type.
+These are general guides and lanes may combine different aspects.
 Most of a library's lanes will specify a language, a format, and some other thing (usually a genre).

 A new sublane will have its parent lane's settings as a default, but